jekymin8232/vitalguardai-com/README.md

 <img width="262" height="157" alt="Elon Musk" src="https://github.com/user-attachments/assets/d8275482-259b-4fd8-b9d4-4aabd6203973" />

 **He was bullied during his school years.
 Vivian Jenna Wilson dislikes him.
 In my view, he has had a deeply negative impact on many people’s lives.
+He has been divorced three times.
+Why would one of the richest people in the world get divorced?
 He may be the richest man in the world, but he’s probably also the least funny.**